outaagunga/documentation/strategy-forex.md

    * The 200-period HMA Slope is Negative (sloping downward)
 2. **Volatility Filter**

-   * Bollinger Band Width is expanding OR the Leading Band (Upper for Longs, Lower for Shorts) is actively moving away from the Middle Band
+   * Volatility filter passes if: BBWidth is expanding OR (BBWidth is flat AND leading band distance from middle band is increasing)

 3. **Price Location**

    * Candle closes at, slightly below, or in close proximity to the Lower Bollinger Band SD1, while maintaining directional pressure